- Plesk for Windows

-Attempts to manage a customer's MySQL databases produce errors:
+Attempts to manage a customer's MySQL databases or remove mailbox produces errors:

 Error: Connection to the database server has failed because of network problems: Try to establish connection failed

-The MySQL server is marked in red on the Tools & Settings > Database Servers screen.
+The MySQL server is marked red on the Tools & Settings > Database Servers screen.

-This problem may be caused by Plesk storing an incorrect MySQL server administrator password.
+Plesk stores an incorrect MySQL server administrator password.

-To solve the problem and reconnect Plesk with the MySQL server, follow these steps:
+To solve the issue and reconnect Plesk to the MySQL server do the following:

 Log into MySQL without the password: